ratio

 A Month of Single Frames by Lynne Sachs

-We will participate in a practical writing workshop within the session.
-An optional guide for writing practice for the week and readings will be provided.
+We will participate in a practical writing workshop within this session.
+A proposal for a short film, image series or text based work will be set.

 Correspondence: Mapping terrains of distance and placemaking